Resources

 Understanding Bereaved Parents and Siblings by Dr Cathy McQuaid

-BOOK: Dr Cathy McQuaid's 'A Handbook for Professionals, Family, and Friends' offers us a useful guide about how to support bereaved parents and siblings
+FACTUAL: Dr Cathy McQuaid's 'A Handbook for Professionals, Family, and Friends' offers us a useful guide about how to support bereaved parents and siblings

 Stay Alive App

 APP: Suicide Prevention Application.
-For those at risk of suicide and people worried about someone
+For those at risk of suicide and people worried about someone.

 Step by Step by Samaritans

-Providing practical support to help schools prepare for and recover from a suspected or attempted suicide.
+WEBSITE: Providing practical support to help schools prepare for and recover from a suspected or attempted suicide.

 The Smart Grief Guide